Career growth strategies: a research-backed framework for every stage

 Effort vs. impact matrix for career growth activities, categorizing actions into Quick Wins, Strategic Investments, Comfort Zone, and Diminishing Returns.

-Where to Invest Your Career Energy: A conceptual framework categorizing career development activities by effort and impact to guide prioritization.
-Based on Seibert et al., 2001; Granovetter, 1973; Bennis & Thomas, 2002; Eby et al., 2003.
+Caption: Where to invest your career energy: a framework categorizing career growth strategies by effort and impact.
+Based on Seibert et al., 2001; Granovetter, 1973; Wiseman, 2010; Eby et al., 2003.

-Cal Newport’s research on career capital [12] – the accumulated stock of rare and valuable skills – suggests that tracking leading indicators gives you a far more accurate picture of career trajectory.
+Cal Newport’s 2012 book So Good They Can’t Ignore You defines career capital as the accumulated stock of rare and valuable skills [12].
+Tracking leading indicators gives you a far more accurate picture of career trajectory than waiting for the title change.
 Track four categories aligned with the Career Growth Compass:

-• Visibility earned: Who knows about your work who didn’t before?
+• Visibility earned: Who knows about your work who did not before?
 Have you broadened beyond your immediate team?

 • Relationship quality: Has the diversity and depth of your advisory network expanded?
 Do you have people in your corner who can open doors?